clean-code-craft-p-1/simple-monitor-in-cpp-salinisatheesh/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extensions and Improvements

+I have made several extensions and improvements to the original code to enhance its functionality and readability:

+1. **Support for Celsius and Fahrenheit**: The code now supports temperature measurements in both Celsius and Fahrenheit.
+It uses a conversion function to handle the unit conversions and expresses the units along with the measurements.
+2. **Early Warnings**: Early warnings are provided when vital parameters are near the upper or lower limits.
+A 1.5% tolerance is introduced for early warnings.